ask/carrot/README.rst

             * fanout exchange

-                Always matches, even if the binding does not have a key.
+                Always matches, even if the binding does not have a routing key.

             * topic exchange